locessentials/eng401-business-english-us/unit2/week6/big-regulatory-framework.md

 | **Environment** | Environmental protection requirements | How are environmental violations addressed in trade disputes? |
 | **Small and Medium-Sized Enterprises** | Special provisions to help smaller businesses participate in trade | What resources are available to help small businesses navigate trade rules? |

+You're also welcome to explore other sections of the agreement beyond those listed in the table if something else catches your attention.

 ### Your Analysis Task

 Browse through both the English and Spanish versions of the agreement, focusing on the sections listed above.
 Look for something specific that you find interesting or surprising about how trade is regulated.